 Onshore power supply is an area that requires a close dialogue between the port and shipping companies to be successful.
 Onshore power supply of berthed vessels would significantly reduce emissions of air pollutants from vessels and be important for the general air quality.

-To contribute to the reduction of eutrophication of the Baltic Sea, the goal is to ensure that all the ferries will leave their waste water in port, whereof half in 2015 and all by 2020.
+To contribute to the reduction of eutrophication of the Baltic Sea, the goal is to ensure that all the ferries will leave their waste water in port.

 The port can now receive ferries’ black and gray water in all the ferry berths in regular service via direct connection to the drainage system to the municipal sewage treatment plant.
 Black and gray water has for several years been provided by Stena Line’s vessels at berth 8 and 9.

 Through extensive investments in stormwater facilities, stormwater is purified from both the port’s existing surfaces as well as the new surfaces created in the eastern expansion.
 The new spaces added through the filling rate has been at a level that is adapted for predicted rise in sea level.